 Rear-facing weight limit: Choose a seat with a high rear-facing weight limit, as it is recommended that children remain in rear-facing seats as long as possible.

-Forward-facing weight and height limit: Consider the weight and height of your child and choose a seat that will accommodate them as they grow.
+Forward-facing weight and height limit: Consider your child’s weight and height, and choose a seat that will accommodate them as they grow.

 Ease of use: Look for a seat that is easy to install and adjust, with clearly labeled straps and buckles.